nnathan/ngatefortune/README.md

 `make clean` will clean the fortune files and `make cleanall` will clean fortune files and the n-gate.com mirror.

 There is no guarantee to work if new weird HTML oddities are introduced in headline summaries.
 Parsing all the HTML entries was a bit of a headache to begin with.

+An attempt has been made to ensure the resulting fortune file is generated deterministically by sorting the input file pathnames in lexical order.
+This has the desired side-effect of having the quotes generated in ascending order by date.

 ## License